fjokery/DDU1-Project-Dogs/README.md

 <br><br>
 <em> and more... </em>

-The result is a complete "fake company" website.
+The result is a complete "fake company" website that looks like the notion teams site.

-Open the project in `Visual studio` to see the result. 🦴
+Open the ` index.html` file to see the result. 🦴

 <p align="right">(<a href="#readme-top">back to top</a>)</p>